tbensky/CNNKernels/readme.md

 ![alt text](https://github.com/tbensky/CNNKernels/blob/main/Assets/Pulses/pulse_007.jpg)
 ![alt text](https://github.com/tbensky/CNNKernels/blob/main/Assets/Pulses/pulse_008.jpg)

-We choose these because their features are distinct and simple: corners, vertical/horizontal lines, and gradual slopes.
+We chose these because their features are distinct and simple, mostly having corners, vertical/horizontal lines, and gradual slopes.
+(The waveforms in the entire data set were created to have varying amplitudes, widths, and vertical offsets.)

+x